 How To Find The Best Quality Feather & Down Pillows

 Many pillows are a mix of feather and down.
 Even if it’s labelled a duck or goose down pillow, it will often have 40% or less feather for support.
-However, there are many sins that can on within a pillow, says Tielle fine linen expert, Joe Molloy.
-The only way you can be sure you’re getting the best quality pillow is to buy It from a bedding specialist with strong ethical values.
+However, there are many hidden nasties that could be within a pillow, says Tielle fine linen expert, Joe Molloy.
+The only way you can be sure you’re getting the best quality pillow is to buy it from a bedding specialist with strong ethical values.

 What to look for in your pillow:

-Check the fill: A pillow only needs 60% down to advertise as a down pillow.
+Check the fill: A pillow only needs 60% down to advertise as a down pillow – technically the rest could be made with cheaper and less comfortable feathers.
 Tielle down pillows contain a minimum of 70% down and a higher-than-average fill power to keep you warm and snug.
 Our best duck down pillow is made from the finest 100% down pearls.